mustafaakgul/diablo4-side-quest-checker/README.md

 Unwritten End

 SCOSGLEN
-A Briny Fate
+A Briny Fate D
-A Deepening Shadow
+A Deepening Shadow D
 A Different Beast*
-A Sliver of Light
+A Sliver of Light D
 A Plea for Aid D
-A Sodden Pack
+A Sodden Pack D
 An Acquired Taste D
 Blood of Brigands D
 Breaga's Chronicles* D